-Yet, visiting is absolutely worth it: you will be rewarded with pristine clear waters, fine sand and more: if you are spending your holidays in southeastern Sardinia you should really make it a point to go.
+Visiting is absolutely worth it.
+You will enjoy pristine clear waters, fine sand and more.
+If you are spending your holidays in southeastern Sardinia you should really make it a point to go.

-Everything You Need To Know About Cala Pira Beach
+What You Must Know About Cala Pira Beach

 Cala Pira Beach

 Surmounting Cala Pira there is one of the many Aragonese watchtowers that date back to the early 17th century, beautifully surrounded by Mediterranean Scrub.
-This one has gone some (rather poor) renovation work.
-It can’t be accessed, but you can easily reach it from the beach and once there you will be afforded splendid coastal views.
+This one has undergone some (rather poor) renovation work.

-Cala Pira is nicely sheltered from the strong mistral wind that occasionally blows even in the summer, so many locals in the know head there from nearby Costa Rei to seek shelter from the wind.
+Cala Pira is nicely sheltered from the strong mistral wind that occasionally blows even in the summer.
+Many locals in the know (including yours truly) head there from nearby Costa Rei to seek shelter from the wind.

-The beach is equipped with one kiosk where you can get food and drinks and where you can rent whatever you may need for the day.
-The kiosk is also equipped with toilets for customers.
+The beach has one kiosk where you can get food and drinks and where you can rent whatever you may need for the day.
+The kiosk also has toilets for customers.

-The best way to reach Cala Pira beach is by car.
+The best way to reach Cala Pira beach is by car – for this, I recommend renting a car in Sardinia.

 From Costa Rei, take road SP18 southbound and continue along it until you spot a small sign on the other side of the road that directs you to Cala Pira.
 Drive slowly or you’ll miss it!